 After the parameter update request has successfully arrived, the processing of the model starts.
 In this step, our servers actually run the Grasshopper definition and compute a solution from it.
 In other words, we are talking about the computation time of the Grasshopper file stored in our system.

-It’s hard to predict computation times, but as a rule of thumb we can assume that the processing on our shared system is about the same as you’d expect on your laptop.
-PRO customers have access to a shared system with a scalable infrastructure but, again, some minor performance fluctuations might occur when responding to a spike in traffic.
+It’s hard to predict computation times, but as a rule of thumb, we can assume that the processing on our shared system is about the same as you’d expect on your laptop.

 Regarding this step, Grasshopper experts can make a huge difference and cut down the overall response time by making their parametric models as efficient as possible.
 Therefore optimize, optimize, optimize!